BryonWilliams200/index.html/README.md

 <p>
 The HAND Engineering Research Center (HAND ERC) focuses on advancing research, education, and innovation in human-centered robotics.
-The center works to improve robotic systems that interact with humans and explore new approaches for robotic hands and sensing technologies.
+The center works to improve robotic systems that can interact with humans and explore new techniques for robotic hands and sensing technologies.
 </p>